Joan Miro, The Birth of the World

 Annie Rogers, Ph.D.
 Annie G. Rogers, Ph.D., is Analyst, Faculty and Supervising Analyst of the Lacanian School of San Francisco.
 She is also Associate Member of the Association for Psychoanalysis & Psychotherapy in Ireland and Professor Emerita of Psychoanalysis and Clinical Psychology at Hampshire College in Amherst, Massachusetts.
 Dr. Rogers has a psychoanalytic practice in Amherst, Massachusetts.
 A recipient of a Fulbright Fellowship at Trinity College, Dublin, Ireland; a Radcliffe Fellowship at Harvard University; a Whiting Fellowship at Hampshire College; and an Erikson Scholar at Austen Riggs; she is the author of A Shining Affliction (Penguin Viking, 1995) and The Unsayable (Random House, 2006), in addition to numerous scholarly articles, short fiction, and poetry.
 Her most recent book is Incandescent Alphabets: Psychosis and the Enigma of Language (Karnac Books in 2016).

-Diana C. Cuello, PhD is a candidate analyst, member of the Lacan school of psychoanalysis since 2018.
+Diana C. Cuello, PhD is an Analyst of the School, member of the Lacan school of psychoanalysis since 2018.
 She earned her PhD in Clinical Psychology from Duquesne University in 2011.
 Her interests include aesthetics and performance art, particularly with relation to dreams and their use in analytic clinical work.
 Diana is currently investigating the value of encountering castration provided exclusively by the limitations of the virtual medium.
 She is in private practice, aiming to provide a psychoanalytic experience over phone and video.